How to make authentic Masala Chai, like they do in India, using whole spices. Vegan and Sugar-Free adaptable.

 - 2–3 teaspoons (or more or less) maple syrup, honey, sugar or alternative.
 (Sugar is traditional, but I prefer maple. )

 - Lightly crush cardamom pods, whole cloves, star anise and peppercorns, and place in a small pot with 1 cup of water.
-Add ginger, cinnamon and black tea.
-I like to muddle the ginger a bit right in the pot.
+Add ginger and cinnamon.
+Muddle the ginger a bit right in the pot.

 - Add your choice of milk.
 Bring to a simmer once more, turn off the heat.